pyeventsourcing/esdbclient/README.md

 The optional `timeout` argument is a Python `float` which sets a deadline for the completion of the gRPC operation.

+The optional `credentials` argument can be used to override call credentials derived from the connection string URI.

 The filtering of events is done on the EventStoreDB server.
 The `limit` argument is applied on the server after filtering.